OTIS: Learning High-Quality Time Series Features With Tiny Encoders

 \section{Domain Signature Analysis}

-To analyse the domain signatures, we reduce the dimensionality of the domain-specific variate embeddings by employing a principal component analysis (PCA).
-Our analysis shows that \texttt{OTiS} unifies time series from diverse domains into a meaningful latent space (see Section \ref{sec:app_inter_domain}), while accurately capturing the inter-variate relationships (see Section \ref{sec:app_inter_variate_relationships}) and temporal patterns within a domain (see Section \ref{sec:app_temporal_patterns}).
+We analyse the domain signatures, i.e. the domain-specific variate embeddings, by employing a principal component analysis (PCA) and embedding similarity analysis.
+Our analyses show that \texttt{OTiS} unifies time series from diverse domains into a meaningful latent space (see Section \ref{sec:app_inter_domain}), while accurately capturing the inter-variate relationships (see Section \ref{sec:app_inter_variate_relationships}) and temporal patterns within a domain (see Section \ref{sec:app_temporal_patterns}).